Isabella Thomson is a problem solver who people can count on to guide them to a “new normal”.

 Social work wasn’t Isabella’s first career choice.
 But through her time working with community members trying to access government programs, she enjoyed helping people find solutions.

-Today, Isabella is a member of the social work team at GRH supporting the childbirth and children’s programs, as well as adult inpatient surgery.
-During her career at GRH she has worked in the emergency department, intensive care unit, outpatient mental health for adolescents and inpatient mental health.
+Today, Isabella is a member of the social work team at GRH supporting the Mount Hope Day Hospital in the mental health and addictions program.
+During her career at GRH she has worked in the emergency department, intensive care unit, outpatient mental health for adolescents, inpatient mental health, the childbirth and children’s programs, as well as adult inpatient surgery.

 There’s no shortage of work in Isabella’s diverse areas, and through her work with parents, children, adults and seniors, she has become a ‘jack-of-all-trades’ in medical social work.
 Through it all, she is dedicated to making positive relationships with people of all ages and stages.